Web Services Security Training

 - Applying different policies to different operations

-Part VI - WS-Trust and identity management (optional)
+Part VII - WS-Trust and identity management (optional)

 - Issues of authentication and authorization